adut24/holbertonschool-higher_level_programming/README.md

 - What is `*args` and how to use it
 - What is `**kwargs` and how to use it
 - How to handle named arguments in a function

+### 0x0D.
+SQL - Introduction
+- What’s a database
+- What’s a relational database
+- What does SQL stand for
+- What’s MySQL
+- How to create a database in MySQL
+- What does `DDL` and `DML` stand for
+- How to `CREATE` or `ALTER` a table
+- How to `SELECT` data from a table
+- How to `INSERT`, `UPDATE` or `DELETE` data
+- What are `subqueries`
+- How to use MySQL functions